chrsonline/uber-movies-hw/README.md

 ##<a name="use-cases"></a>Use cases this solution addresses

-This web appplication addresses the 4 use cases outlined below.
+This web application addresses the 4 use cases outlined below.

 1. **Request suggestions** - User requests suggestions for matching text based on an input query.
   * A request is made to the Film Locations API via a GET request to `search/autocomplete` with the users input as they type.